-Why Is It Necessary to Visit Your Orthodontist Regularly?
+Why it’s Necessary to Visit Your Orthodontist [Regularly]

 Have you made an appointment to visit your orthodontist?
-Thinking about getting braces or invisalign?
-Before you get braces, Invisalign or another straightening method, you’ll need to go in for a few appointments.
+Thinking about getting braces or Invisalign?
+Firstly, before you get braces, Invisalign or another straightening method, you’ll need to go in for a few appointments.
 As soon as a child’s adult teeth begin to grow, it’s a good idea to start visiting the orthodontist.
-He or she can let you know if the teeth are growing in correctly or if your child will need to undergo a teeth-straightening method.
+Consequently, he or she can let you know if the teeth are growing incorrectly or if your child will need to undergo a teeth-straightening method.

 Find Out the Optimal Time for Braces